 To learn about our ongoing education and advocacy in Washington, DC to support these priorities, visit Advocacy in Action.

-WateReuse adopted a set of principles to guide the Association’s advocacy and engagement on alternative sources of water supply and onsite non-potable water systems.
-The policy recognizes the role of onsite decentralized water recycling systems in a community’s overall water management program, as well as the emerging role that stormwater capture and reuse can play in a community’s overall water recycling program.
-The principles emphasize that decisions regarding the use of these practices should remain at the local level and encourages sponsors of onsite water recycling projects to coordinate efforts with centralized system operators.
+- Alternative Sources of Water Supply and Onsite Non-potable Water Systems: The policy principles recognize the role of onsite decentralized water recycling systems in a community’s overall water management program, as well as the emerging role that stormwater capture and reuse can play in a community’s overall water recycling program.